wleddy/shotglass2/docs/takeabeltof/mailer.md

     > to_address_list=[list of tuples (recipient name,recipient address)]=None
     >
     > If the to_address_list is not provided, mail will be sent to the admin
+    > All kwargs are passed to the template rendering engine for message
     >
-    > -- all templates must use 'context' as their only context variable
     > **kwargs:
     >     context = {a dictionary like object with data for rendering all emails} = {}
     >     body = <text for body of email> = None